 Do you do maintenance?

-We do yearly and bi-annual maintenance.
-We do weekly or monthly maintenance.
+We do weekly, biweekly or monthly maintenance.
 We like to keep our hand in our gardens to assure their continued beauty and health.

 What services do you offer?